-None of our Directors or any of their respective associates or, to the knowledge of our Directors, shareholders who own more than 5% of our Company's issued share capital had any interest in any of our five largest customers during the Track Record Period.
+None of our Directors or any of their respective associates or, to the knowledge of our Director's, shareholders who own more than 5% of our Company's issued share capital had any interest in any of our five largest customers during the Track Record Period.
 Save for Customer I, none of our top five customers was also our supplier during the Track Record Period.
-Customer I is an indirect subsidiary of a TV station in Tianjin province.
-We licensed the broadcasting right of a TV series to Customer I and the revenue recognised from the transaction in FY2018 was RMB22.2 million, representing approximately 14.4% of our total revenue for FY2018.
+Customer I is an indirect subsidiary of a television station in Tianjin province.
+In FY2018, we licensed the broadcasting right of a TV series to Customer I the transaction amount of which was RMB22.2 million, representing approximately 14.4% of our total revenue for FY2018.
+In addition, we engaged Customer I for promotional services for the same TV series in FY2018 for a total fee of approximately RMB1.2 million, representing approximately 0.8% of our total purchase for FY2018.
 Moreover, we acquired the broadcasting right of a TV series from Customer I in FY2018 for a total licence fee of RMB5.0 million, representing approximately 3.2% of the our total purchase in the same period.
-According to the F&S Report, it is common in the industry that companies engaged in the business of distribution of TV series act as licensor or licensee of TV series when conducting their business.
+According to the F&S Report, it is common in the industry that companies engaged in the business of distribution of TV series act as licensor or licensee of TV series and provide promotional services for TV series when conducting their business.
 Therefore, Customer I, being a company engaged in the business of distribution of TV series, become both our supplier and customer during the Track Record Period.